-Lenders don’t use these scores to determine your credit-worthiness, so they are meaningless when it’s time to apply for a credit card or mortgage.
+Lenders don’t use these scores to determine your creditworthiness, so they are meaningless when it’s time to apply for a credit card or mortgage.

 What is the difference between a “soft” and a “hard” credit check?

-Tips to manage your credit score
+Tips for managing your credit score

-- Review your credit report regularly: Leverage online services for easy, immediate access to your credit score.
+- Review your credit report regularly.
+Leverage online services for easy, immediate access to your credit score.

-- Correct errors on your credit profile: File a claim with the credit bureau to have them investigate or correct the errors as soon as possible.
+- Correct errors on your credit profile.
+File a claim with the credit bureau to have them investigate or correct the errors as soon as possible.

-- Apply for credit only when you need it: Applying for multiple forms of credit in a short amount of time may impact your credit score.
+- Apply for credit only when you need it.
+Applying for multiple forms of credit in a short amount of time may impact your credit score.
 However, if you’re mortgage rate shopping, you have a grace period of 30 to 45 days.

-- Keep balances low: Try to keep your balances below 30% of your limit across all credit cards.
-Credit utilization accounts for about one third of your FICO score.
+- Keep balances low.
+Try to keep your balances below 30% of your limit across all credit cards.
+Credit utilization accounts for about one-third of your FICO score.

-- Pay off non-mortgage debt on time: Pay off your credit cards with the highest interest first, and never miss a payment.
-Payment history makes up the highest scoring portion of your FICO score.
+- Pay off non-mortgage debt on time.
+Pay off your credit cards with the highest interest first, and never miss a payment.
+Payment history makes up the highest-scoring portion of your FICO score.

-- Consider the impact of closing accounts: Closing a credit card account can shorten your credit history and increase your credit utilization.
+- Consider the impact of closing accounts.
+Closing a credit card account can shorten your credit history and increase your credit utilization.
 You may also lose precious points for this.